BDC Hamburger Icon

 Bill Gates: Traf-O-Data

-Have you ever driven over one of those weird black cables that stretch across the road and measure traffic by counting tire bumps?
+Have you ever driven over one of those weird black cables that stretch across the road and measured traffic by counting tire bumps?
 Bill Gates and a few of his friends did, which is why he founded Traf-O-Data.

 This system recorded traffic information and fed it back to government authorities, civil engineers and others who needed it.
 The concept ultimately failed.